rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assesemnet_w_Color_Telemetry_V2/README_LSI_With_Color_Telemetry.md

 ## Limits & watch‑outs
 Color telemetry can mislead under heavy casts/LEDs, glossy blacks/neons, or dense patterns near center.
 Treat audits as **look notes**, not fails.
 Telemetry **never** gates acceptance.

 ---

+## Typical use cases
+- **Guardrail**: auto‑reject Δx RED or ρᵣ RED before surfacing results.
+- **A/B prompts**: baseline → pressure → contradiction; log first failing knob.
+- **Failure atlas**: cluster by first failing primitive (dx/rv/rho) and feed back to training/prompting.
+- **Education**: consistent structural feedback (placement, void, edge commitment).

+---

+## Versioning & reproducibility
+- Single‑pass Δx (no recompute); EXIF‑aware load; masks are `uint8`.
+- Landscape reflection probe affects **Δx only**.
+- Record: Python/OpenCV/NumPy/pandas versions and any denoise/sharpen steps (they affect ρᵣ).

+---

+This is not recognition or a “style police” or a judgement on "aesthetics."
+It’s a tiny, defensible ruler over three compositional 101 primitives.
+Think of it as a quick ruler for balance, void, and stroke coherence.
+LSI-lite as a complementary metric in the generative AI evaluation ecosystem.

+---